thomas-bouvier/hermod-action-yeelight/README.md

 ## Tests & Demo cases

-This app only supports french 🇫🇷 and english 🇬🇧.
+At the moment, this app only supports french 🇫🇷.

 ### `TurnOn`